openbmc/entity-manager/README.md

 boards) such as baseboard, risers, and hot-swap backplanes.
-While it is perfectly legal to combine the JSON configuration information for all the hardware modules into a single file if desired, it is also possible to divide them into multilple configuration files.
+While it is perfectly legal to combine the JSON configuration information for all the hardware modules into a single file if desired, it is also possible to divide them into multiple configuration files.
 For example, there may be a baseboard JSON file (describes all devices on the baseboard) and a chassis JSON file (describes devices attached to the chassis).
 When one of the hardware modules needs to be upgraded (e.g., a new temperature sensor), only such JSON